ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.15:** Check position 6,076 kbp again.
 Has the gene prediction changed in this position?
 Why do you think that is?

+**QB2.16:** Can you think of ways to make the annotation even better?
+What other types of hints can you think of and do you think that a computational prediction is sufficient for a high-quality gene build?

-**QB2.3:** How are they doing the annotation for human? (hint: google "Sanger Vertebrate Annotation")
+**QB2.17:** How are they doing the annotation for human? (hint: google "Sanger Vertebrate Annotation")

 ##################################################
 ## Optional exercise